TheDataLeek/website/college/one-dimensional-maps/index.md

 # Bifurcation Diagrams

 We've already noted that the accuracy of finding these bifurcation points was low, let's instead examine a bifurcation diagram.
-A bifurcation diagram is essentially a probabilistic view of our map for different values of $\\mu$.
-For the following plots, the $x$-axis is differing values of $\\mu$, and the $y$-axis is a large number of plotted values after the transient.
+A bifurcation diagram is essentially a probabilistic view of our map for different values of $$\\mu$$.
+For the following plots, the $$x$$-axis is differing values of $$\\mu$$, and the $$y$$-axis is a large number of plotted values after the transient.

 ```python
 %%cython -a -c=-O3